Keyboard shortcuts

 Examples

-Split a file at lines 5 and 23:
+Split a file in three parts, starting the latter parts in lines 7 and 23:

-Split a file every 5 lines (this will fail if the total number of lines is not divisible by 5):
+Start a new part at every 5th line (will fail if number of lines is not divisible by 5):

 csplit {{path/to/file}} 5 {*}

-Split a file every 5 lines, ignoring exact-division error:
+Start a new part at every 5th line, ignoring exact-division error:

-Split a file at line 5 and use a custom prefix for the output files:
+Split a file above line 5 and use a custom prefix for the output files (default is xx):

-Split a file at a line matching a regular expression:
+Split a file above the first line matching a regex pattern:

 The examples are provided by the tldr-pages project under the CC BY 4.0 License.